a17private/myFlix-client/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/93dcb63f-dde5-4784-920d-e5794979dc76/deploy-status)](https://app.netlify.com/sites/myflix-client-17/deploys)

-# flix_App
+# myflix_App

-Built With
+# Build
 React

 # Getting Started
-Using React, build the client-side for an application called myFlix based on its existing server-side code (REST API and database)...
+React was used to build a front-end client side to pair with the backend server side API.

 # User Stories
-As a user, I want to be able to access information about movies, directors, and genres so I can learn more about movies I have seen or that interest me.
+As a user, I want to be able to access information about movies their directors, and genres so I can learn more about movies that I want to learn more about.
-As a user, I want to be able to create a profile to store data about my favorite movies.
+As a user, I want to create a personal profile that will allow me to save my favourite movies.
 Main view

 # Essential Views and Features:
-Returns a list of ALL movies to the user (each listed item with an image, title, and description) Sorting and filtering
+Returns a list of ALL movies to the user (each listed item with an image, title, and description) Filteration of movies
 Ability to select a movie for more details
 Single movie view
 Returns data (description, genre, director, image) about a single movie to the user